What is 80% of 23? A full breakdown to Percentages and Calculations

 -

 Sales and Discounts: Calculating discounts in stores, online shopping, and sales.
-For instance, if a product is discounted by 20%, you would use percentage calculations to determine the final price.
+Take this case: if a product is discounted by 20%, you would use percentage calculations to determine the final price.

 -